tegorman13/Dissertation/docs/Sections/d_into_gfm.md

 opposite pattern, with superior performance for those who had constant training.

+### Existing Theoretircal Frameworks

+A number of theoretical frameworks have been proposed to conceptually explain the effects of varied training on learning and generalization.
+Schema theory (described in more detail above), posts that varied practice leads to the formation of more flexible motor schemas, which then facilitate generalization (Schmidt, 1975).
+The desirable difficulties framework (Bjork & Bjork, 2011; Soderstrom & Bjork, 2015) proposes that variable practice may impair initial performance but then enhance longer-term retention and transfer.
+Similarily, the challenge point framework (Guadagnoli & Lee, 2004) contends that training variation induces optimal learning occurs insofar as it causes the difficulty of practice tasks to be appropriately matched to the learner’s capabilities, but may also be detrimental if the amount of variation causes the task to be too difficult.

+While these frameworks offer valuable conceptual accounts, there has been a limited application of computational modeling efforts aimed at quantitatively assessing and comparing the learning and generalization mechanisms which may be underlying the influence of variability in visuomotor skill learning.
+In contrast, the effects of variability have received more formal computational treatment in other domains, such as category learning Hu & Nosofsky (2024), language learning (Jones & Brandt, 2020), and function learning (DeLosh et al., 1997).
+A primary goal of the current dissertation is to to address this gap by adapting and applying modeling approaches from these other domains to investigate the effects of training variability in visuomotor skill learning and function learning tasks.

 ### The current work

 The overarching purpose of this dissertation is to investigate the